EddieStn/Art-of-fitness/README.md

 ## Contact

-### The contact page helps people to easily send a message in case they struggle anywhere or they need more information on any topic.
+### The contact page allows people to easily send a message in case they struggle anywhere or they need more information on any topic.

 <img src="assets/images/contact.png">

-### The submit button takes you to a dummy "Thank you!" page
+### The submit button takes you to a "Thank you!" page, however, this being just for testing, the message is not sent.

 <img src="assets/images/thanks.png">